(The omission was too glaring and that simply adds to the unfairness of the whole affair. Image source: http://www.slate.com)

 President Trump on Friday closed the nation’s borders to refugees from around the world, ordering that families fleeing the slaughter in Syria be indefinitely blocked from entering the United States, and temporarily suspending immigration from several predominantly Muslim countries.

 The executive order suspends the entry of refugees into the United States for 120 days and directs officials to determine additional screening ”to ensure that those approved for refugee admission do not pose a threat to the security and welfare of the United States.”

 The order also stops the admission of refugees from Syria indefinitely, and bars entry into the United States for 90 days from seven predominantly Muslim countries linked to concerns about terrorism.
 Those countries are Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen.

 The funny part of the whole affair is that the Iranian Government seems to be very upset that they have been listed under the list of countries to be banned from entering the US.
-It is funny because the Iranian Government had always perceived US as the Great Satan.
+It is funny because the Iranian Government had always perceived the US as the Great Satan.
 So if the Great Satan is stopping your people from entering it’s Hell, why you get upset?
-Anyway it is just something for your thoughts.
+Anyway, it is just something for your thoughts.

 Noticeably there were some countries missing from Trump’s immigration ban.

 US-based researcher Arif Jamal argues that President Donald Trump cannot defeat radical Islam by excluding Saudi Arabia and Pakistan from his contentious move barring US entry to people from some Muslim nations.

 On the contrary, all major terrorist groups that have attacked the United States and other Western countries over the past couple of decades – from al Qaeda to the Taliban to the so-called “Islamic State” (IS) – can trace their roots back to Sunni-led countries, particularly Saudi Arabia, Pakistan and Qatar.
 But conspicuously these countries didn’t make the list.